 - Learn how a business can help the environment while still being profitable

 - Practice the Transcendental Meditation technique daily to reduce stress, enhance clear thinking, and support your personal growth

-- Enjoy the support of a community of fellow students, entrepreneurs, and businesspeople who share your vision of making the world a more sustainable place
+- Enjoy the support of an online community of fellow students, entrepreneurs, and business people who share your vision of making the world a more sustainable place

 All students begin their first semester with:

-- A four-week, 2-credit “Science and Technology of Consciousness (STC),” a foundational course in Consciousness Based Education that explores deep principles for holistic development of body, mind and consciousness.
+- A four-week, 2-credit “Science and Technology of Consciousness (STC),” a foundational course in Consciousness-Based Education that explores deep principles for the holistic development of body, mind, and consciousness.

 - Each of the subsequent semesters begins with a two-week, 1-credit “Forest Academy” in which the faculty lead students in a deeper reflection on business based on the knowledge taught in the STC course.

 The theme for each semester is based on one of the main business functions: marketing, accounting, operations, etc. The semester begins with an introductory course on that theme and ends with a course on sustainable business in the context of that theme.